TrueOsiris/docker-vrising/README.md

 See the example docker-compose.yml in this repository.
 Do not put any of your env variables in the "environment:" section in quotes.

 **IMPORTANT**: The compose file will create the path you define in `source` if it does not exist.
-Ensure you're either running with UID/GID 1000 (the steam user in the container), change owners of these folders accordingly, or setup the `STEAM_USER_UID` and `STEAM_USER_GID` arguments correctly.
+Ensure you're either running with UID/GID 1000 (the default steam user in the container), change owners of these folders accordingly, or setup the `STEAM_USER_UID` and `STEAM_USER_GID` arguments correctly and rebuild the image.
 Otherwise you will get the following error:

 ```
 mkdir: cannot create directory '/home/steam/vrising/persistentdata/Settings': Permission denied